chilcote/vfuse/README.md

 Templates
 ---------

-Templates are simple yaml files that allow for automation and version control.
+Templates are simple json files that allow for automation and version control.
 The templating format is simple:

-    ---
-    input: /path/to/dmg or http://path/to/dmg
-    output: /path/to/output/dir
-    name: custom-name
-    cache: False
+    {
+        "input": "/path/to/dmg",
+        "output": "/path/to/output/dir",
+        "name": "custom-name",
+        "cache": "False",
+        "hw_version": "11"
+    }

 If you are using an http resource for the source DMG and cache is `True`, vfuse will cache the DMG in ~/.vfuse/ and will consult that directory before downloading the dmg again.